sylikc/jpegview/readme.txt

 - New placeholders that can be used in user commands:
   %exepath% : Path to EXE folder where JPEGView is running
   %exedrive% : Drive letter of the EXE path, e.g. "c:"
+- Displayed image is reloaded automatically when it changes on disk, using a file system change notifier.
+  The image list of the current directory is also reloaded when images are added or deleted in this directory.
+  To disable the file system notifier, set ReloadWhenDisplayedImageChanged=false in the INI file

 [1.0.29]
 Bugs fixed: